cosanlab/neighbors/docs/index.md

 ```

 ### Working with Time-Series Data
-This tool has also been designed to work with timeseries data.
+This tool has also been designed to work with time-series data.

 For example, cf instances can be downsampled across items, where items refers to time samples.
 You must specify the `sampling_freq` of the data, and the `target`, where target must have a `target_type` of ['hz','samples','seconds'].
 Downsampling is performed by averaging over bin windows.
-In this example we downsample a dataset from 10hz to 5hz.
+In this example we downsample a dataset from 10Hz to 5Hz.

 ```python
 cf.downsample(sampling_freq=10,target=5, target_type='hz')